FelipeRT98/FriendlyPaletteGenerator/README.md

 ## What

 **Friendly Palette Generator (FPG)** is a tool that generates color palettes based on grayscale values.<br>
-The colors produced match their grayscale equivalents, ensuring that different colors represent the same intensity when viewed in grayscale.
+The colors produced match their grayscale equivalents, ensuring that no two colors in the palette have the same intensity.

 | Regular       | Grayscale filter    |
 |---------------------|---------------------|